the-turing-way/the-turing-way/book/website/afterword/glossary.md

  It is a person who writes an academic article without having carried out the research.
 It could be a professional writer.
 They would often not qualify as an author under the ICMJE criteria for authorship.

 Gift author
- People who are listed as authors but who did not make significant contribution to the research.
+ People who are listed as authors but who did not make significant contributions to the research.
 This is also known as a guest author.

 Group authorship
  Some journals permit the use of group names but many require contributors to be listed and/or the writing group to be named.
 This is the same as shared authorship.